What is the difference between transmission and distribution power lines?

 Power travels from power sources to residential, commercial and industrial customers.
 During this, the electricity goes through transmission lines and distribution lines.
 From one type of line to another, the electricity goes through transformers which modify the voltage in order to optimize the energy lost through electromagnetic fields.

-Transmission lines are used for interstate connections, for example.
+Transmission power lines are used for interstate connections, for example.

-Transmission lines go from power plants to substations at a high voltage.
-They can bring electricity from one end of the country to the other, using interstate connections.
-There can also be transmission lines between countries.
+Transmission power lines connect power plants to substations at a high voltage.
+Transmission lines can transport electricity from one end of the country to the other, using interstate connections.
+Transmission lines are also used to transport power between countries.

-The voltage of transmission lines can go anywhere from 69 kV up to 765 kV.
-The power poles are higher and cables are thicker than ditribution lines.
+The voltage of transmission power lines can go anywhere from 69 kV up to 765 kV.
+The power poles are higher and cables are thicker than distribution power lines.

 Transmission lines are bi-directional: the electricity can go in both directions.
 This is a necessary feature for the balance of the grid.
 In wholesale electricity markets, electricity flows from areas of generation to areas of demand.
 But these areas of demand may change over time, so the electricity will travel in different directions.